shtormish/RevCalc/readme.md

 - **Responsive Design**: Works on desktop, tablet, and mobile devices
 - **Language Support**: English and Russian localization
 - **Modern UI**: Clean, minimalist design with neobrutalism aesthetics
+- **Interactive Growth Chart**: A dynamic SVG chart visualizes investment growth over time, featuring:
+  - Interactive tooltips with precise data on hover.
+  - Dynamic axes and grid lines that adapt to the selected term.
+  - Color-coded milestone markers directly on the chart.
 - **Real-time Updates**: All calculations update instantly
 - **Comprehensive Tooltips**: Detailed explanations for all parameters